hzwer/ECCV2022-RIFE/README.md

 Some apps has integrated RIFE.
 You can refer to [Waifu2x-Extension-GUI](https://github.com/AaronFeng753/Waifu2x-Extension-GUI), [Flowframes](https://nmkd.itch.io/flowframes), [RIFE-ncnn-vulkan](https://github.com/nihui/rife-ncnn-vulkan) and [RIFE-App(Paid)](https://grisk.itch.io/rife-app). 中文补帧软件也已经发布，免费下载 [Squirrel-RIFE](https://github.com/YiWeiHuang-stack/Squirrel-Video-Frame-Interpolation)。

+2021.3.9 News: We have updated our arXiv paper and fixed most of the defects.

 2021.2.9 News: We have updated the RIFEv2 model, faster and much better!
 Please check our [Update Log](https://github.com/hzwer/arXiv2020-RIFE/issues/41#issuecomment-737651979).

 Our model can run 30+FPS for 2X 720p interpolation on a 2080Ti GPU.
 Currently, our method supports 2X,4X,8X... interpolation, and multi-frame interpolation between a pair of images.
 Everyone is welcome to use our alpha version and make suggestions!